New Hamburg, Ontario

 New Hamburg is a community of approximately 11,953 (2011 stats) in the township of Wilmot, Ontario, Canada.
 It is in the far western part of the Regional Municipality of Waterloo, near the regional border with Perth County.
 It is adjacent to the community of Baden, which sits to its east and is also a part of the township of Wilmot.
 The nearest cities are Kitchener, Waterloo, and Stratford.

-The Nith River winds throughout the town and flows through the downtown core, which is home to a 50-foot waterwheel built in 1990.
+The Nith River winds throughout the town and flows through the downtown core, which is home to a 50-foot waterwheel made of wood, being built in 1990.
+This wooden wheel was torn down on March 15, 2023, and replaced with a metal recreation of the wheel.

-The weekly newspaper serving the community is the New Hamburg Independent.
+The weekly newspapers serving the community are the Wilmot-Tavistock Gazette and the New Hamburg Independent.
 The downtown has been designated a Heritage Conservation District.